Jacob Stallings Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Braves pitching staff ranks eighth in MLB.
+- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks seventh in the league.

-- The Braves have a 3.35 team ERA that ranks sixth among all league pitching staffs.
+- The Braves have a 3.60 team ERA that ranks eighth across all league pitching staffs.

-- Braves pitchers combine to surrender 17 home runs (0.7 per game), the second-fewest in baseball.
+- Braves pitchers combine to allow 24 home runs (0.8 per game), the fifth-fewest in baseball.

-- Elder (2-0 with a 1.14 ERA and 23 strikeouts in 23 2/3 innings pitched) gets the start for the Braves, his fifth of the season.
+- Elder makes the start for the Braves, his sixth of the season.
+He is 2-0 with a 2.17 ERA and 26 strikeouts in 29 2/3 innings pitched.

-- The right-hander last appeared on Friday against the Houston Astros, when he tossed six innings, allowing no earned runs while giving up five hits.
+- The right-hander's last time out came on Wednesday against the Miami Marlins, when he threw 5 1/3 innings, surrendering four earned runs while giving up five hits.

-- In four games this season, the 23-year-old has an ERA of 1.14, with 8.7 strikeouts per nine innings.
-Opponents are hitting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.